koreey/Quiz-Game/readme.md

-Quiz Game
+# QuizGame
 This is a trivia style quiz game.
 The topic is WWE.
+In order to win the game you must score at least 7 out of 10 points.

+## Screenshot

-Technologies Used:
+## Technologies Used:
-JavaScript
+* JavaScript
-HTML
+* HTML
-CSS
+* CSS

+## Getting Started: